ewels/CPT-Bootstrap-Carousel/README.md

 Absolutely - you just need to use the [do_shortcode](http://codex.wordpress.org/Function_Reference/do_shortcode) WordPress function.
 For example:
 `<?php echo do_shortcode('[image-carousel]'); ?>`

+**I get grey bars at the side of my images / The image isn't aligned (or doesn't reach the far side of the carousel)**

+This happens when the carousel is bigger than your images.
+Either upload higher resolution images, or select the "Use background images?" option in the settings (this will stretch the images though, so they may get a little blurry).

 **Can I change the order that the images display in?**

 You can specify the order that the carousel displays images by changing the setting in the Settings page, or by using the `orderby` and `order` shortcode attributes.
 The settings page has common settings, or you can use any terms described for the [WP_Query orderby terms](http://codex.wordpress.org/Class_Reference/WP_Query#Order_.26_Orderby_Parameters) for the shortcode.